ceaseless-prayer/ceaseless-static/src/content/help/ios-help.md

 After swiping through the people to pray for on that day, you will see your progress praying for the people in your address book.
 You can tap, "Show more people" to get more people to pray for.
 If there are any announcements, you will see them listed on this card as well.
 Tapping on the announcement will open a view with more details.

 That's it!
+## Why do I want it?
+When was the last time you promised to pray for someone and forgot to?
+With Ceaseless that doesn't need to happen again.
+Every day the app shows you a few people to pray for accompanied by your notes from conversations with them.
+So the next time somone asks you to pray, look them up in Ceaseless and add a note.
+The next time they show up you'll know what to ask and how to follow up with them.

+By regularly praying for others over the long term, you can experience the joy of seeing God bless others as you have asked Him to.
+This applies to friends who normally wouldn't ask you to pray for them too!
+What might God do as we pray more and more for people who we don't usually remember?
+And what better way to love others than to take the first step of praying for them?

 ## How do I change how many people I see each day?
 To change how many people you get to pray for each day, tap on the Menu, then Settings, and change the count.